mahmoud-alfadel/DepReveal/README.md

 pip3 install git+"https://github.com/mahmoud-alfadel/DependencyReveal/"
 ```

-USAGE
+Usage
 -----------
 To understand the commands used by the tool, please run the following:
 ```
 dependency_reveal --help
 ```

-EXAMPLE
+Example
 -----------
-To help you use the tool, we show below an example of running the tool on a popular Node.js project called React-native from Facebook.
+To help you use the tool, we show below an example of running the tool on a popular Node.js project called *React-native* from Facebook.
 We assume that the tool is already installed.
 We use the following command to run the tool:
 ```
 dependency_reveal -o report.csv https://github.com/facebook/react-native
 ```